 The growth you experience from competing against others can be either personal or professional, depending on the particularity of your surroundings.
-Those who achieve the top spot in their chosen path rely on competition to keep them sharp, and keep them on top.
-Without the competing forces clawing from below, the spot they hold means nothing and their growth begins to fade.
+Those who achieve the top spot in their chosen path rely on competition to keep them sharp, and thereby keep them on top.
+Without the competing forces clawing from below, the spot they hold begins to lose meaning and their growth begins to slow.

-It must be said that in order for you to exercise this control, the environmental factors and difference in skill must be in your favor.
-If you are by fact weaker than your direct competitors, then that fact will start to become obvious with each one of their wins and your loses.
-Losing involves showing some sort of truth about the state of reality, and even though you may allow your competition to win, your weaknesses will begin to show.
-With these truths, your competition will begin to grow confidence that comes with realizing these weaknesses.
-You must be able to lose without showing your true weaknesses, only the ones that you choose to show.
-This is key to keeping your competition around but being in control of their fate.
+It should be said that in order for you to be able to exercise this level control, the environmental factors and difference in skill should be in your favor.
+If you are in fact weaker than your direct competitors, each one of your losses carries with it danger.
+Losing involves showing some sort of truth about the state of reality, and even though you may allow your competition to win, some of your weaknesses will begin to show.
+With these truths, your competition will begin to grow the confidence that comes with discovering your weaknesses.

 Once you begin maintaining this sort of control over your competition, you will thereby control the whole domain you’re in.
-Your competition will begin to believe that the path to overall victory is in sight, while there being no hope.
+Your competition will begin to believe that the path to overall victory is in sight, while you reap the benefits of practicing for longer.